Xyntopia/pydoxtools/docs/index.md

 ## Introduction

-The main interface that pydoxtools uses are three classes:
+The main interface that pydoxtools uses consists of three classes:

 - [pydoxtools.Document][]
 - [pydoxtools.DocumentBag][]